markriggins/dockerfy/README.md

 If the source path ends with a /, then all subdirectories underneath it will be copied.
 This allows copying onto the root file system as the destination; so you can `-overlay /app/_root/:/` to copy files such as /app/_root/etc/nginx/nginx.conf --> /etc/nginx/nginx.conf.
 This is handy if you need to drop a lot of files into various exact locations

+Overlay sources that do not exist are simply skipped.
+The allows you to specify potential sources of content that may or may not exist in the running container.
+In the above example if $DEPLOYMENT_ENV is set to 'local' then the second overlaw will be skipped if there is no corresponding /app/overlays/local source directory, and the container will run with the '_common' html content.

 #### Loading Secret Settings
 Secrets can loaded from a file by using the -secrets option or the $SECRETS_FILE environment variable.
 The secrets file must contain simple NAME=VALUE lines, following bash shell conventions for definitions and comments.
 Leading and trailing quotes will be trimmed from the value.